10xJSChad/BulbScript-for-Wiz-Lights/README.md

 **setoff *'all/index of light'*** <br>
 ```
-setoff all //Turns all the lights off <br>
+setoff all //Turns all the lights off
 ```

 **slp *float*** <br>